Weighted calisthenics effective routines and how to perform them

 Of course, it’s not forbidden combining such bodyweight exercises (with additional weight) with some other strengthening exercises such as deadlifts, barbell squats, dumbbell lunges, weighted pistol squats and so on.

-• If instead your goal is to maintain a decent level of progression also of the skills because you don’t wanna lose a month (or sometimes more) focusing only on strict basic weighted Calisthenics exercises, well in this case the opposite choice is the best.
+Say, you train three times a week for instance you can choose to dedicate a whole session to weighted Calisthenics while the next one you can instead focus on skills’ progression and so on - If instead your goal is to maintain a decent level of progression also of the skills because you don’t wanna lose a month (or sometimes more) focusing only on strict basic weighted Calisthenics exercises, well in this case the opposite choice is the best.

 By “opposite choice” I mean fact that, you can split your weighted Calisthenics exercises into different workouts throughout the week.